 Chiropractic care can also extend beyond treating injuries.
 Your chiropractor can recommend specific exercises and stretches that will help you strengthen the muscles commonly used while golfing.

-If you play golf and want to prevent an injury or find pain relief, schedule an appointment with a ChiroCare doctor today.
+If you play golf and want to prevent an injury or find pain relief, schedule an appointment with a ChiroCare of Florida doctor today.
 Our chiropractors can develop a personalized treatment plan.